feralhosting/feralhosting.github.io/General/Your Feral slot is active - Part 2 - Using your slot/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral Wiki/General/Your Feral slot is active - Part 2 - Using your slot/01 location 1.png)

-When you buy a slot from Feral it will be activated and created on a server in the Cogent datacenter in London, UK.
+When you buy a slot from Feral it will be activated and created on a server in the carrier-neutral Interxion data centre in Netherlands.

 No matter where in the world you are, you will be connecting to this location when you directly access your slot's features.

-All *outgoing* traffic from your Feral Slot originates from this London location.
+All *outgoing* traffic from your Feral Slot originates from this Netherlands location.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral Wiki/General/Your Feral slot is active - Part 2 - Using your slot/01 location 2.png)